Tap here to get 5 Secrets to Stress Free Dinners

 over head view of a food processor filled with pizza sauce from scratch

-1. Drain the tomatoes using the sieve.
-You want to give them a good shake to get out a lot of the liquid, but don’t worry about it all being gone.
+1. Drain the tomatoes.
+Using a metal sieve drain the tomatoes and give them a good shake to get out most of the liquid.
+Don’t worry about it all being gone.

-2. Throw the tomatoes, oil, vinegar, and spices into the blender or food processor.
+2. Combine all of the ingredients in a blender or food processor.
+Throw the tomatoes, oil, vinegar, and spices into the blender or food processor.

-3. Blend until smooth scraping down the sides at least once during blending.
+3. Blend until smooth.
+Scrape down the sides at least once during blending.

 woman using a metal spoon to spread pizza sauce onto a circle pizza pan with dough on it